dpella/masterthesisproposals/2022/error_bounded_vs_unbounded.md

 where the amount of rows is "small" and what is considered small might vary according to the situation.
-Nevertheless, to illustrate this point, we can consider the extreme case where `dataset` consists of employees with a given name Alejandro and lastname Russo.
+Nevertheless, to illustrate this point, we can consider the extreme case where `dataset` consists of employees with a given name Alejandro and last name Russo.
 In this case, knowing the exact number might give you a hint if someone is Alejandro Russo is sick.

 ### Bounded DP